 Terra Madre Day can be celebrated in an endless number of ways, from small gatherings to large events: a celebratory picnic or dinner, a film screening or concert to raise the profile of good, clean and fair food, an excursion to visit Terra Madre producers, food or taste education activities, a local gathering of producers, chefs, youth and others… or a combination of the above.
 Be creative!

-Campaigns and Fundraising: This year’s focus is loving the earth!
+Campaigns and Fundraising: This year’s focus is Menu For Change!

-Terra Madre Day is an excellent occasion to discuss and highlight the key principles of Slow Food and help the communities to improve.
-Protecting biodiversity that is currently under threat is one of the fundamental causes Slow Food is working on.
+Terra Madre Day is an excellent occasion to discuss and highlight the key principles of Slow Food and mitigating climate change through a wholesale shift in our approach to food and agriculture is one of the fundamental causes Slow Food is working on.

-Slow Food’s new campaign Love the Earth Defend the Future is the main focus of this year’s Terra Madre Day where we call all our convivia around the world to take advantage of this day to spread the word about this campaign.
-By using the hashtags #lovetheearth #defendthefuture, tag your posts and call for donations!
+Slow Food’s new campaign Menu For Change is the main focus of this year’s Terra Madre Day, which brings food to the center of climate change conversations and raises money for the climate-friendly work of Slow Food.
+We are calling on all our convivia around the world to take advantage of this day to spread the word about this campaign.
+Use the hashtags #MenuForChange #SlowFood to tag your posts and call for donations!
 Remember your help with modest donations can make a big difference.

 Celebratory Communal Meal